team-pltb/pltb/README.md

 - `default` implies target `avx`
 - `clean` standard cleanup

-Note, that the first 6 targets use gcc with optimization level `O3`, C language standard gnu99 and very restrictive compiler warnings enabled.
+Note that the first 6 targets use gcc with optimization level `O3`, C language standard gnu99 and very restrictive compiler warnings enabled.
 For the exact flags take a look at the Makefile.
 All builds use mpicc to accomplish the actual compilation against your installed MPI implementation.